 01 of 07

-There’s a reason why Cannon Beach is very possibly the most well-known of the beaches in Oregon.
+There’s a reason why Cannon Beach is very possibly the most well-known of the Oregon beaches.
 The small town offers both casual and upscale hotels as well as ample shops, galleries and restaurants to explore.
 The beach is wide open and perfect for a long walk or simply sitting by the shore.
 At the far north end of the beach, Ecola Creek flows into the ocean and is an ideal place for young children to play or for photographers or bird watchers to spot waterfowl.

 But the real highlight of this beach is Haystack Rock—a towering monolith just offshore that reaches 235 feet into the sky.
 Other rocks flank this mammoth and together they make for some of the best pictures you’ll get on the Oregon coast.
 When the tide goes out, exploring the tide pools around the rocks is popular and interesting.